 Risk: Failure to comply with legislative requirements leading to damage of reputation and/or financial loss.
+Failure to develop appropriate, meaningful policies which enable the administration to perform in an effective and efficient way.

 Control: Review policies and procedures in accordance with review schedule.